 Learn More Today

-Are you ready to reduce pores, wrinkles, uneven pigmentation and sagging skin?
-If you are, micro needling can help.
+Are you ready to reduce pores, wrinkles, uneven pigmentation, and sagging skin?
+If you are, microneedling can help.
 To schedule your initial consultation, contact the dedicated medical professionals at Kaniff Cosmetic Medical Center in Sacramento, CA today.
 We can’t wait to meet you and help you develop a customized anti-aging or general skin wellness treatment plan that achieves your goals and works within your budget.
-We are excited to see your microneedling before and after image.
+We are excited to see your microneedling before and after the image.